-While there is no formal climate related policy in place the Company ensures that there are mitigants in place for climate related events such as insurance for its physical assets as well as assets held as collateral for loan facilities.
-There is also a BCP in place to ensure that the Group can operate in situations where climate related disruptions to business may occur.
-The Group recognizes the growing importance of this area and will be exploring methodologies for identifying and quantifying how climate risks could impact the Group and the individual credit profiles of its clients across various sectors.
-This will not only help the Group better understand its clients' businesses and climate-related risks, but will also eventually be a source of climate data.
-With this said, we acknowledge that we are in the very early stages of developing this framework.
+While there is no formal climate risk policy in place at present, the Group has started the work on building our expertise in this area.
+The Group ensures that there are mitigants in place for certain climate related events such as insurance for its physical assets as well as assets held as collateral for loan facilities.
+There is also a Business Continuity Plan (BCP) in place to ensure that the Group can operate in situations where climate related disruptions to business may occur.
+The Group recognizes the growing importance of this emerging risk area and will be implementing methodologies for identifying and quantifying how climate risks could impact us and our clients as well as strategies to manage this risk going forward.
+With this said, we acknowledge that we are in the preliminary stages of developing this framework and will be working to progress this in the upcoming year.